Shakespeare Infant School Strategic plan for the full re-opening of school from September 2020. (03/09/2020)

 - After school sports activities facilitated by other providers will not resume until the spring term due to children from multiple classes mixing together in physically active activities.

 - Until further notice there will be no large gatherings of adults/children e.g. assemblies, sports events.
 Assemblies will be in class.
-HT assemblies will be reviewed possibly via a class rota in the hall.
+HT assemblies will be reviewed and held for 15 minutes only

-- PE will take place outside ideally or in the hall.
-If equipment is used then it MUST be cleaned before another class go and use it.
+- If equipment is used then it MUST be cleaned before another class go and use it.
 This poses practical issues which must be discussed in year teams regarding how this can be done using available staff.

-- Staff must not congregate in the staffroom.
+- Staff must not congregate too closely in the staffroom.
 Further reduction of staff in the staffroom at any one time will commence from Jan 2021.
 Where possible breaks to be taken outside or in own classroom or empty rooms such as the sunshine room, music and drama room, hall.
 Staff must keep a safe distance apart to prevent classes mixing.
 The staffroom will be set up to ensure safe distancing whilst accessing facilities and areas are to be cleaned after each use.
 Students encouraged to use The Hive as a lunch space.

 - The Hive can be used as extra office space/staffroom.
 If infection cases rise then working from home will be considered for Fran to ensure that if the office bubble had to isolate then she could continue working on essential admin.